-When you are clipping your puppy nails use specific dog nail clippers and only cut little bits at a time leaving them a bit longer because if you accidentally cut them too short your puppy will bleed and it will make them very uncomfortable.
-So if you do not think you are able to perform this task have it done professionally.
+When you are clipping your puppy's nails use specific dog nail clippers and only cut little bits at a time leaving them a bit longer because if you accidentally cut them too short your puppy will bleed and it will make them very uncomfortable.
+So if you do not think you can perform this task have it done professionally.
 Puppies require more frequent nail trims than adult dogs, and the rate at which they grow depends on their breed so ask your vet how often your pup's nails should be clipped.

 How to Keep Your Puppy Calm During Grooming